Pallavi1009/FitBit_Tracker_Python/README.md

 Usage:
 Data Preprocessing: Open and run data_preprocessing.ipynb in Jupyter Notebook to clean the dataset, handle missing values, and perform any necessary preprocessing steps.
 Exploratory Data Analysis: Execute exploratory_data_analysis.ipynb to explore and visualize the dataset, identifying trends, patterns, and correlations among different features.

+ Dataset Link : The data source used for this case study is https://www.kaggle.com/datasets/arashnic/fitbit.
+This dataset was downloaded from Kaggle where it was uploaded by Möbius.